image_pdfimage_print

 • for international applicants, in the event that the Institution is not satisfied that the applicant meets the Genuine Student (GS) requirements set by the DHA;

-• an offer is made in error; or
+• an offer of admission into a course is made in error; or

 • evidence from the student’s previous enrolment precludes an offer being made.

 In some cases applicants may need to reapply for admission to a course of study subject to the eligibility outlined in Table 1.
-All applicants will also be subject to the entry requirements detailed in the Admissions Guidebook at the time of reapplying:
+All applicants are subject to the entry requirements detailed in the Admissions Guidebook at the time of reapplying:

 Table 1.

-Deferral A student who does not commence their course on the commencement date stipulated in the Institution’s deferral notification is required to reapply for admission into the a course.
+Applicants who have deferred A student who does not commence their course on the commencement date specified in the Institution’s deferral notification is required to reapply for admission into a course.

-Discontinuation/abandonment of studies A student who has discontinued/abandoned their studies is required to reapply for admission into a course.
+Students who have abandoned their studies A student who has abandoned their studies is required to reapply for admission into a course.

-If an applicant’s admission has been rejected, they may lodge a complaint in accordance with the Complaints and Appeals Policy and the Complaints and Appeals Procedures.
+4.23 If an applicant’s admission has been refused, they may lodge a complaint in accordance with the Complaints and Appeals Policy and the Complaints and Appeals Procedures.

 5.1.
 It is an applicant’s responsibility to: